 Fellowships are open to PhD candidates who are conducting fieldwork (ethnography, observations, interviews, etc.) as a central component of their dissertations.
-Applicants must have successfully defended their dissertation, have collected at least some portion of fieldwork data, and have begun the analysis and writing process by the time of their application to the program.
+Applicants must have successfully defended their dissertation proposal, have collected at least some portion of fieldwork data, and have begun the analysis and writing process by the time of their application to the program.
 Priority will be given to students who are currently active in the Lab workshop and events.

 - Extended abstract/summary of your dissertation project (~1,000 words).

 - Current CV.